-The scope of practice of naturopathic physicians (NDs) varies by jurisdiction.
-Currently, seventeen states, Puerto Rico, and five Canadian provinces license naturopathic physicians.
-Several of these jurisdictions regard NDs as primary care physicians and provide them with the scope of diagnostic and therapeutic privileges necessary to be the doctor first seen by the patient for general health care, for advice on keeping healthy, and for the diagnosis and treatment of acute and chronic conditions.
-In those jurisdictions in which NDs are not licensed, the scope of practice excludes the diagnosis and treatment of disease.
+The scope of practice of naturopathic physicians varies by jurisdiction.
+Currently, 25 states and territories, and five Canadian provinces license naturopathic physicians.
+Several of these jurisdictions, Oregon included, regard NDs as primary care physicians.
+This means that NDs in those jurisdictions have the diagnostic and therapeutic privileges necessary to be the first doctor a patient sees for general health care, for advice on keeping healthy, and for the prevention, diagnosis and treatment of acute and chronic conditions.
+In those jurisdictions where NDs are not licensed, the scope of practice excludes the diagnosis and treatment of disease.

 Botanical Medicine: Many plant substances are powerful medicines.
 Where isolated chemically derived drugs may address only a single problem, botanical medicines are able to address a variety of problems simultaneously.
 When properly utilized, most botanical medicines can be applied effectively with minimal likelihood of side effects.